f20/power-models/README.md

 The "EDCM Stata validator" and "EDCM Stata generator" folders under models contains Stata tools to test aspects of implementations of the EDCM charging methodology.
 See "How to use.txt" under "EDCM Stata validator" for more information.
-I no longer have access to Stata and this code will not be maintained and might be removed.
+This code is deprecated and unmaintained.

 Licensing
 ---------